SPRING 2016 ADMISSION

 - Electives: 1 year.
 Selected from English, advanced mathematics, social science/history, laboratory science, foreign language, visual and performing arts, and agriculture

 3. SAT or ACT test scores must be received by Admissions and Records no later than Tuesday, February 3, 2015, for Fall 2015 admission.
-The last opportunity to take tests is in early December 2014.
-Register a month or more before the test date.
+The last opportunity to take the tests is in early December 2014.
+Register one month or more before the test date.

 4. Earn a qualifiable eligibility index.
 The CSU Statewide Eligibility Index is a weighted combination of high school grade point average during the final three years of high school and a score on either the Scholastic Aptitude Test (SAT) or the American College Test (ACT).
 All grades earned in "a-g" college preparatory courses taken in 10th through 12th grades are used to calculate the grade point average (GPA).

-- Local area applicants graduating from California schools inside the defined Local Guarantee Admission Area must possess a minimum Eligibility Index of 2900 using the SAT or 694 using the ACT.
+- Local area applicants graduating from California schools inside the defined Local Admission Area (Tier 1) must possess a minimum Eligibility Index of 2900 using the SAT or 694 using the ACT.

-- Non-local area applicants graduating from California schools outside the defined Local Guarantee Admission Area must meet a higher Eligibility Index.
+- Non-local area applicants graduating from California schools outside the defined Local Admission Area (Tier 2) must meet a higher Eligibility Index.
 The minimum Eligibility Index to be given admission consideration for the SAT or ACT is to be determined [TBD].

 Note: The academic characteristics of the non-local area freshman applicant population will determine the Eligibility Index cut-off, which may vary.
-Non-local area applicants who achieve the higher eligibility index will be admitted first, so do your best to improve your SAT or ACT test scores.
+Space permitting, non-local area applicants who achieve the higher eligibility index will be admitted first, until the freshman class is full.
 Learn more at Freshman Impaction.